-- 1. In Section 3.1 we establish the equivalence of framed and proframed regular cells, yielding an equivalence $\mathsf{FrCell}n \cong \mathsf{ProFrCell}n$.
+- 1. In Section 3.2 we will introduce proframed combinatorial structures, and our discussion will roughly follow the outline of Chapter 1.
+Namely, we will start by defining proframes on individual simplices, and generalize this to proframes of simplicial complexes.
+A particularly important case will be that of flat proframed simplicial complexes (in which proframings are globally trivializable in an appropriate sense).
+This will allow us to define proframed regular cells, and, similarly, (flat) proframed regular cell complexes. - 2.
+In Section 3.3 we establish the equivalence of framed and proframed regular cells via 'gradient' and 'integration' functors, yielding an equivalence $\mathsf{FrCell}n \cong \mathsf{ProFrCell}n$ .
 There is a similar equivalence between flat framed and flat proframed regular cell complexes.
 These equivalences allow us to work with proframed cells in place of framed cells.
-Since proframed cells (like trusses) are defined by towers of maps, this equivalence will facilitate the construction of the truss corresponding to a framed cell. - 2.
-In Section 3.2 we then construct the truss translation and framed complex translation functors, in particular verifying the correctness of the above sketch definition of the framed complex translation (the crucial step in this verification will be checking the cellularity of face posets of trusses, for which we employ a result relating 'shellability' and 'cellularity' of posets).
+Since proframed cells (like trusses) are defined by towers of maps, this equivalence will facilitate the construction of the truss corresponding to a framed cell. - 3.
+In Section 3.4 we then construct the equivalence of proframed regular cells and truss blocks (as remarked above, the crucial step in this verification will be checking the cellularity of face posets of trusses, for which we employ a result relating 'shellability' and 'cellularity' of posets).
+Combining our results, we will proof the three theorems stated above.